sam-karis/cp-readiness/README.md

 * Python
 * Android

-Beside my proffession as an aspiring andelan I am a seasoned farmer and a skilled handball player.
+Beside my profession as an aspiring andelan I am a seasoned farmer and a skilled handball player.